pingcap/blog/how-we-build-tidb.md

 - MySQL clients: The top layer is a set of MySQL clients.
 These clients send requests to the next layer.
 You can still use any MySQL driver that you are already familiar with.
 - Load Balancer: This is an optional layer.
 Such as HAProxy or LVS.
-- TiDB Server: It&#39;s stateless, and a client may connect to any TiDB server.
+- TiDB Server: It's stateless, and a client may connect to any TiDB server.
 Within the TiDB server, the top layer is MySQL Protocol, it provides MySQL protocol support; the next layer is SQL optimizer, which is used to translate MySQL requests to TiDB SQL plan.
 - The bottom layer is KV API and Distributed SQL API.
 If the lower level storage engine supports coprocessor, TiDB SQL Layer will use DistSQL API, which is much more efficient than KV API.
 TiDB supports pluggable storage engines.
 We recommend TiKV as the default storage engine.

 ## TiKV core technologies

-Let&#39;s take a look at the TiKV core technologies.
+Let's take a look at the TiKV core technologies.

 We build TiKV to be a distributed key-value layer to store data.

 ### TiKV software stack

-Let&#39;s take a look at the software stack.
+Let's take a look at the software stack.

 ![TiKV software stack](https://download.pingcap.com/images/blog/how-we-build-tidb-5.png)

 First, we can see that there is a client connecting to TiKV.
 We also have several nodes.
 And within each node, we have stores, one per physical disk.
 Within each store, we have many regions.
 Region is the basic unit of data movement and is replicated by Raft.
 Each region is replicated to several nodes.
 A Raft group consists of the replicas of one Region.
-And region is more like a logical concept, in a single store, many regions may share the same Rocksdb instance.
+And region is more like a logical concept, in a single store, many regions may share the same RocksDB instance.

 ### Placement Driver

 About Placement Driver, this concept comes from the original paper of Google Spanner.
-It provides the God&#39;s view of the entire cluster.
+It provides the God's view of the entire cluster.
 It has the following responsibilities:

 - Stores the metadata: Clients have cache of the placement information of each region.
 - Maintains the replication constraint, 3 replicas by default.